smancke/talks/2015_froscon_docker_in_production/README.md

         start               start the existing containers, if already up stop                stop containers
-        restart             stop containers and then start them restartrm           stop containers, remove them and then start again update              rm and start container if a newer image exists start container if not running
+        restart             stop containers and then start them restartrm           stop containers, remove and then start again update              rm and start container if a newer image exists start container if not running
         rollout             pull images and do update